ngscheurich/generator-phaser-ts/README.md

 your game up on them internets should be as simple as:

     $ gulp deploy

+You can `npm run production` to serve your game using minified code.

 ## Contributing

 Please note that this an opinionated tool based on my particular preferences.